strohne/volker/README.md

 ## Special features

-- Labeling of table outputs
+- Labeling of table and plot outputs based on attributes.
+Appropriate attributes, for example, are provided by the Sosci Survey API.
 - Tidyverse column selection
+- Simplified hints for wrong parameters, e.g. if you forget to provide a data frame (work in progress)

 ## Examples